artemshl/rsschool-cv/cv.md

 }
 ```
 ## Experience
-Did not take part in any projects related to IT.
+Did not take part in any projects related to IT.This is the first one
-This is my markdown [CV](https://github.com/artemshl/rsschool-cv/blob/gh-pages/cv.md)

 ## Education
 * __University:__ Belarusian State Agrarian Technical University, Manager-economist
-* __Courses:__
-    + RS School «JavaScript/Front-end.
+* __Courses:__ RS School «JavaScript/Front-end.
 Stage 0 2022Q4» (not finished)

 ## Languages
 * __Russian__ - Native